 A wiring short can occur between two live wires, between a live wire and a neutral (white) wire or between a live wire and ground.
 When shorts happen large amounts of power travel across the wire causing the breaker to instantly trip, thus eliminating the over current danger.
 This does not mean that you have circuit breaker problems, in fact it’s just the opposite and it’s doing its job correctly.
 In these cases the circuit breaker won’t reset until the shorted wiring has been fixed and excessively trying to reset it can do additional damage to the wiring, the breaker and any device plugged into that circuit.

-Tip: If you think a short has happened in your home ask yourself this question: “What was I doing before the circuit breaker tripped?”
+If you think a short has happened in your home ask yourself this question: “What was I doing before the circuit breaker tripped?”
 It can give you a clue as to where the short exists.
-It’s also possible that a device you just plugged in or turned on has a short and you do not have wiring or circuit breaker problems.

 A shorted wire cannot be fixed by excessively trying to reset the breaker and doing this can increase the size of the repair and it could damage other appliances or components sharing the same wiring.